ucetnictvi-on-line/signer/README.md

 ## Usage

 For usage please see original gem's documentation.
-This gem should be rebased with the original gem at regularly.
+This gem should be rebased with the original gem regularly.

 ### Explicit signature namespaces